department

 Additional information and instructions for undergraduate applicants are available in the MIT Admissions website:

-The DUSP Application for Graduate Admissions for 2014 will be available in September at: https://gradapply.mit.edu/dusp
+The DUSP Graduate Application for Fall 2021 admission is available starting September 5th at: https://gradapply.mit.edu/dusp

 The following information is critical to your understanding of our admissions process and to the preparation of your application.
 You should read the descriptions of the Department and its programs before you complete the application.